Pakistani PM must appear before new investigative team, court rules

 Local media reported they were linked to offshore companies that owned properties in London.

-Following mass protests and calls from opposition political groups, a panel was finally formed in November 2016 to investigate links between Sharif and his children's offshore accounts.
+Following mass protests and calls from opposition political groups, a panel was formed in November 2016 to investigate links between Sharif and his children's alleged offshore accounts.

-About 500 security personnel have been deployed in advance of the decision, with access to the Pakistan Supreme Court sealed except for those with special passes.
+About 500 security personnel were deployed in advance of Thursday's decision, with access to the Pakistan Supreme Court sealed except for those with special passes.

 Before the ruling, Maryam Sharif thanked her father's supporters on her official Twitter account.
-"Whatever the verdict, am amazed and humbled to see the overwhelming support for Nawaz Sharif," she tweeted on Thursday.
+"Whatever the verdict, am amazed and humbled to see the overwhelming support for Nawaz Sharif," she tweeted Thursday.
+"For a leader, that's the most prized possession."

-Leader of the opposition Pakistan Movement for Justice party Imran Khan said in a statement the ruling would "change the dynamics of politics in Pakistan."
+The leader of the opposition Pakistan Movement for Justice party said in a statement the ruling would "change the dynamics of politics in Pakistan."

 "All the parties had called for Panama probe in National Assembly.
-To seek justice is the only aspiration behind this struggle," he said.
+To seek justice is the only aspiration behind this struggle," Imran Khan said.

 Allegations of corruption

-The Panama Papers refers to a huge cache of leaked documents, dating back four decades, which are allegedly connected to Panama law firm Mossack Fonseca.
+The Panama Papers refers to a huge cache of leaked documents dating back four decades that are allegedly connected to Panama law firm Mossack Fonseca.

-They were published by the International Consortium of Investigative Journalists after an extensive investigation involving a number of media outlets.
+They were published by the International Consortium of Investigative Journalists after an extensive probe involving several news organizations.

-Among the documents were the names of world leaders, public officials and celebrities who were allegedly linked to secret shell companies and offshore accounts for assets such as money and property.
+Among the documents were the names of world leaders, public officials and celebrities whose assets, such as money and property, allegedly were linked to secret shell companies and offshore accounts.

 While owning overseas property is not a crime in Pakistan, questions were raised about where Sharif's family got the money to buy the assets.